-An F2 tornado is where things really start to get ugly.
+- F2 tornadoes are where things really start to get ugly.
 Topping off at speeds of 157 miles per hour, these cyclones can rip roofing off of homes, push over boxcars, and uproot large trees.
 Just under 20% of storms are classified as an F2.

-An F4 tornado is really just a stepping stone between an F3 and an F5.
-It does SERIOUS damage.
+- F4 tornadoes are really just a stepping stone between an F3 and an F5.
+It does serious damage.
 This is where you're hoping your basement has a basement!
 Fortunately, only 1.1% of tornadoes are classified as an F4.
 At wind speeds of up to 260 miles per hour, this storm can use a heavy car as a projectile!

-An F5 cyclone can reach speeds of over 300 miles per hour.
-This is NOT a storm you want to get caught up in.
+- F5 cyclones can reach speeds of over 300 miles per hour.
+This is not a storm you want to get caught up in.
 Winds this speed can uproot well-built homes and even seriously damage concrete and steel structures.
 Fortunately, tornadoes this strong are rare.
 Less than 0.1% of tornadoes are classified as an F5.

 A storm that creates six or more tornadoes is called a tornado outbreak.
 I witnessed the June 1990 Lower Ohio Valley tornado outbreak.
 Indiana experienced 37 tornadoes during this storm beating the 1974 record for the most tornadoes in one day.
 The 1990 record still stands.